-Here is a brief recap of our story and what we wish we had known for Italian citizenship.
+Here is a brief recap of our story and what we wish we had known about Italian citizenship.
 We applied for Italian citizenship through JS (Jure Sanguinis) – Bloodline back in November 2015.
 As of today, we are not at the end of our journey.
 Some of you will ask, “Why not?”

 This post contains affiliate links that help keep this website running.
 By purchasing through our links, we make a small commission at no extra charge to you.
 Thank you for your support!

 Depending on what state you live in will determine what consulate you must go through.
 Since we reside in Arizona, we are bound to go through the Los Angeles, California consulate.
 Of course, this consulate is the busiest in the United States.
 There is much to be said about this office but I will not get into negative specifics at this time.
 Let’s just say they are difficult.
-Difficult to get any information out of in the way of communication.
+Difficult to get any information out of the way of communication.
 The first major obstacle.
-We know people that live in Chicago and New York that have gotten their dual citizenship in a matter of 4-6 months.
+We know people that live in Chicago and New York and that have gotten their dual citizenship in a matter of 4-6 months.
 Each consulate operates separately and therefore, has different results.

 During this time, we have been required to amend several documents.
 We have gotten all original and amended documents to the consulate.
 I don’t want to make light of this step as there is a great deal involved and we have been requested twice to do this.
 For us, our documents are in New York so we have had to send documents back and forth through the courts.
 Obtaining Italian Citizenship takes time and money.
 We have exhausted a great deal of both!
 Meanwhile, we have sold our home, furniture, possessions – even our cars, ready to leave for Italy.